 The Ohio University Marching Band is a 245-member marching band that was founded in 1923.
 Nicknamed the Marching 110, referring to the original number of members in the band, the Ohio University Marching Band is known around the world for its unique marching style and choreographed dance moves.
 Today, the number “110” symbolizes the 110% effort expected of its members every rehearsal and performance.

-The Athens Asylum opened was built to American psychiatry’s nineteenth-century “gold standard” for psychiatric care: the Kirkbride plan for moral treatment.
+The Athens Asylum was built to American psychiatry’s nineteenth-century “gold standard” for psychiatric care: the Kirkbride plan for moral treatment.
 The emphasis on a restorative landscape and humane treatment was a revolution in mental health care.
 This complex, known as the Ridges, is one of the few Kirkbride hospitals still standing in the U.S.